Tourism in Ladakh

 Ladakh (“land of high passes”) or La Dwags in Ladakhi is a region in the Indian state of Jammu and Kashmir.
 It extends from the Kunlun mountain range to the central Greater Himalayas to the south.
 People of Tibeto Burman and Indo-Aryan descent inhabit the region.
 It is a sparsely populated region of Jammu and Kashmir.
 Its culture and history are closely related to those of Tibet.

 Ladakh ruled over a vast expanse during its heyday.
-In addition to the currently existing areas, Baltistan valleys, mostly in Pakistan now, much of Ngari, including the Guge Kingdom in the east and Aksai Chin in the northeast, used to be part of Ladakh.
+In addition to the currently existing areas, Baltistan valleys, mainly in Pakistan now, much of Ngari, including the Guge Kingdom in the east and Aksai Chin in the northeast, used to be part of Ladakh.
 Contemporary Ladakh borders Tibet to the east, the Lahaul and Spiti region of Himachal Pradesh state in the south, the Vale of Kashmir regions to the west, and the southwest corner of Xinjiang in the far north.
 Ladakh is renowned for its remote mountain beauty and culture.

 Ladakh’s strategic location at the crossroads of important trade routes gained importance in the past.
 Still, since the Chinese authorities closed the borders with Tibet and Central Asia in the 1960s, international trade has dwindled except for tourism.
 The government of India has successfully encouraged tourism in Ladakh since 1974.
 In addition, Ladakh is of strategic importance to Jammu and Kashmir, and there is a strong presence of the Indian military.